 Usually released in advance of a film's opening in theaters, the games are meant to market the movie.
 Harry Potter is free and Fast & Furious is 99 cents, but Avatar is $6.99.
 Coming on March 23, is How to Train Your Dragon, three days before the film release in the US.

 Here are samples of popular movie mobile games:

 - Alice in Wonderland -an Adventure Beyond the Mirror ($4.99 plus a light version): Gamers wander down the Rabbit Hole and battle Jabberwocky, playing from the viewpoint of the Mad Hatter and Cheshire Cat.
 Multiplayer features allow gamers to team up.

 - Avatar ($6.99): Through 15 levels in the world of Pandora, from human-built mines to natural waterfalls and lush jungles, players join the story decades before the events in the film, allowing players a chance to save the Na'vi from human invaders.

 - Fast & Furious, The Game: (99 cents).
 Players race against other iPhone users on the simulated streets of Los Angeles, Mexico and the Dominican Republic.
 Players can even download songs from iTunes collection as background music.

-- Harry Potter and the Half Blood Prince (Free): Gamers use magic spells, confront enemies and fight Death Eaters to save the Hogwarts.
+- Harry Potter: Half Blood Prince (Free): Gamers use magic spells, confront enemies and fight Death Eaters to save the Hogwarts.

-- Terminator Salvation ($4.99 - down from $9.99 on initial release).
-Gamers turn Terminators into scrap metal while dodging debris from war.
+- Terminator Salvation ($3.99).
+Gamers turn into little Terminators from scrap metal while dodging debris from war.